 Any thoughts on returning to entrepreneurship after Shopify?

-What’s one thing you do at work that you think makes the biggest difference in terms of impact to the team or product?
+What’s one thing you do at work that you think makes the biggest difference in terms of impact on the team or product?

 After a prototype or project brief breaks in, what are the next steps taken by the product team?

-to flush out the MVP, and build the smallest thing possible and get it out to users.
+Start to flesh out the MVP, build the smallest thing possible and get it out to users.
 Once you get some product/market fit and traction, double/triple down on the team to accelerate the impact of the product.
 If it doesn’t work out, the harder but equally important thing is to stop working on it and move onto better opportunities

-As a scales getting wide alignment seems to be a challenges, curious given the growth at Shopify how you manage to keep everyone aligned?
+As a company scales getting wide alignment seems to be a challenge, curious given the growth at Shopify how you manage to keep everyone aligned?

 It’s really really hard… ultimately I don’t think everyone can know what’s going on at all times, even the CEO.
 It’s just too complex.
 We tend to focus on promoting heuristics, strategy, and patterns internally in order to scale out alignment.

 As an individual team member, you should be able to answer why what I’m working on matters, how we’ll measure success, and what tools/resources I have to get my job done.
 We try to ensure everyone knows that.